-When done well, the ingredients in a whiteboard video animation combine to create powerful animations that inform, entertain, inspire and stay with viewers.
+When done well, the ingredients of explainer videos, such as whiteboard animations, combine to create powerful animations that inform, entertain, inspire and stay with viewers.
 The effectiveness of this combination was highlighted when we worked with Richard Wiseman, Professor of the Public Understanding of Psychology at the University of Hertfordshire.
 We are admirers of his work, so it was an honour to work with him.
 To get a better understanding about the way audiences respond to whiteboard animations, we compared them with ‘talking head’ videos.
 Together we found:

 These show how much a whiteboard animation can supercharge your story; now it’s time to look at the ingredients and steps in the whiteboard animation process.